awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-encryptionconfiguration.md

 ## Properties<a name="aws-properties-s3-bucket-encryptionconfiguration-properties"></a>

 `ReplicaKmsKeyID`  <a name="cfn-s3-bucket-encryptionconfiguration-replicakmskeyid"></a>
-Specifies the AWS KMS Key ID \(Key ARN or Alias ARN\) for the destination bucket\.
+Specifies the AWS KMS Key ID \(Key Arn or Alias Arn\) for the destination bucket\.
 Amazon S3 uses this key to encrypt replicas\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)